m-reuter/ha-addons/pyhpsu2mqtt/README.md

 and you can also control it by writing variables (e.g. you can raise the target hot water temp for a few seconds to trigger water heating with heat pump instead of the one-hot option which uses the inefficient electrical heating rod).
-Variables and commands are passed via MQTT, so you need to have a MQTT broker running (e.g. the Mosquitto Addon in HA).
+Variables and commands are passed via MQTT, so you need to have a MQTT broker running (e.g. the Mosquitto Add-on in HA).
 Possible commands are available in the pyHPSU project.

+In order for this Add-on to access the can0 interface (pican 2 hat) of the host, --network host is needed.
+If you know how to only limit access to can0 differently, let me know.

 ## Configuration

-These parameters will populate the pyhpsu.conf, so you can also see that project for the meaning.
+These parameters will populate the pyhpsu.conf:

 ### pyhpsu_device (str)